– FAQs –

 Will my child understand what the teacher is saying?

-- Teachers in a dual language classroom use many techniques to teach; body language, visual cues, physical cues etc. to help students understand.
+- Teachers in an immersion classroom use many techniques to teach; body language, visual cues, physical cues etc. to help students understand.
 And don’t forget about the other children in the class.
 They are learning together and are partners.
 As the children communicate together they are helping each other grow in both languages as well.

 - Teachers will be able to see in the students’ faces whether they are following a lesson or not but encourage your child to ask questions if they don’t understand.

-Will my child learn the same things as students in the regular classes?
+Will my child learn the same things as students in the monolingual English classes?

-- Yes, students in the dual language program will work toward the same academic goals and standards and utilize the same curriculum as those in the monolingual classroom.
+- Yes, students in the immersion program will work toward the same academic goals and standards and utilize the same curriculum as those in the monolingual English classroom.

-- Our dual language classes follow the same daily instructional schedule as the monolingual classes.
+- Our immersion classes follow the same daily instructional schedule as the monolingual English classes.

-- Our instructional coaches lead our teachers in collaborative planning to ensure equity in instruction in each grade level in both English and Spanish classrooms.
+- Our instructional coaches lead our teachers in collaborative planning to ensure equity in instruction in each grade level in both Spanish and English classrooms.

-How can parents support their child in the program?
+How can I support my child in the program?

 - Encourage your child by telling him/her how proud you are that he/she is learning a second language.
 Let your child know you are please with his/her progress.
 Show him/her that you value the ability to speak a second language.

-- Here are some suggestions on how parents can help:
+- Here are some suggestions on how you can help: